 Click the images to enlarge for clear details, then arrow back to explore more info about these amazing original plants.

-The fossil to the left shows the leaves of these giant Lycopod trees such as Sigllaria and Lepidodendron preserved in coal shale.
-Their trunks were topped with these plumes of long, grass like leaves; in some cases resembling a bottle brush.
-Lycopods, such as these, had a relatively short life cycle growing rapidly and reaching heights up to 130 feet.
-They generated tremendous amounts of decaying peat, which after millions of years became coal and fueled the Industrial Revolution.
+The fossil to the left were the leaves from these giant Lycopod trees such as Sigillaria and Lepidodendron imprinted in coal shale.
+The trunks of Lycopods were topped with plumes of these long, grass like leaves which were often arranged like that of a bottle brush.
+The trees had relatively short life cycles growing rapidly reaching heights up to 130 feet.
+Lycopod forests of plenty generated tremendous amounts of decaying peat.
+After millions of years, it became coal buried deep in the ground, later, fueling the Industrial Revolution.
 More importantly, their decaying matter helped revolutionize Earth’s emerging forests by creating soil for trees to develop deeper root systems.
-This enabled new tree varieties to spread further inland without relying solely on wet or swampy habitats.
+This enabled new tree varieties to spread further inland without relying solely on wet swampy habitats.

 Botanical Names: Sigillaria and Lepidodendron